pytorch/pytorch/docs/source/onnx.rst

 (in this case, AlexNet).
 The keyword argument ``verbose=True`` causes the exporter to print out a human-readable representation of the network::

-    # All parameters are encoded explicitly as inputs.
-By convention,
-    # the actual inputs are first, and the learned parameters (ala
+    # These are the inputs and parameters to the network, which have taken on
-    # nn.Module.state_dict) appear last.
+    # the names we specified earlier.
     graph(%actual_input_1 : Float(10, 3, 224, 224)
           %learned_0 : Float(64, 3, 11, 11)
           %learned_1 : Float(64)